FrankiePaolo/Embedded-Systems/README.md

-Project for Embedded Systems course at the Università di Palermo 2019-2020
+Project for the Embedded Systems course at the University of Palermo ( Italy ) 2019-2020